micro/micro/examples/template/web/README.md

-# Template Api
+# Template Web

-This is the Template service with fqdn go.micro.api.template.
+This is the Template service with fqdn go.micro.web.template.

 ## Getting Started